Introduction

 Students from all over the world migrate to the UK for the chance to study at some of the best universities in the world.
-Over 600,000 international students flock to England, Scotland, Wales and Northern Ireland every year to pursue their undergraduate degrees, postgraduate degrees and PhDs.
+Over 600,000 international students flock to England, Scotland, Wales, and Northern Ireland every year to pursue their undergraduate degrees, postgraduate degrees, and PhDs.
 After completing their education, students often want the chance to work in the UK for a couple of years.
-The UK offers post-study work visas and has a point-based immigration system to streamline the visa process for international students.
+The UK post study work visa offers you that chance and has a point-based immigration system to streamline the visa process for international students.
 Applying can seem daunting at first, but we’ve broken down every step of the process so you can start your journey with ease.

 What is the UK graduate route?